grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 ### Do not use an extensive amount of DSL tricks

-Remember - this will be maintained by a whole team
+In creating internal DSLs, one can use a lot of neat tricks, some of them being very "hacky".
+But remember that the composition code is to be maintained by your team.
+Unless each and every member of your team is an expert on creating internal DSLs, do not show off with too sophisticated tricks.
+Keep to few of the proven ones that are simple to use and work, like the ones I have used in the alarm example.

 ### Factory method nesting is your best friend

-This is the technique we have used the most in the example above.
-Basically, it means wrapping a constructor invocation with a factory method that has a name more fitting a context it is used in.
+One of these techniques, the one I have used the most, is factory method nesting.
+Basically, it means wrapping a constructor invocation with a method that has a name more fitting a context it is used in.
 So, this:

 ```csharp
 new HybridAlarm(